Davaar Island Cave Painting, Campbeltown

 Visitors have made the cave a place of pilgrimage over the last century, and you can see a large number of wooden crosses and small devotional cairns in and around the cave.

 The tourist information centre at the Pier in Campbeltown has a list of tide times, so please take the time to learn exactly how long you have to spend on the island!
-The causeway can be used about 3 hours between times of high tide.
+The causeway can be used about three hours between times of high tide.
 The tide completely covers the causeway and it comes in very quickly, so please take care.

 About Davaar Island Cave Painting